broadinstitute/tandem-repeat-catalog/README.md

 python3 perfect_repeat_finder.py --min-repeats 3 --min-span 9 --min-motif-size 1 --max-motif-size 50  --show-progress-bar /path/to/hg38.fa   --output-prefix perfect_repeats.hg38
 ```

 *NOTE:* We could have, instead, run TandemRepeatFinder (TRF) with very large mismatch and indel penalties to make it return only perfect repeats, but we found that TRF fails to detect ~3% of perfect repeats (2-50bp motifs) for unclear reasons.
-For this reason, we created colab-repeat-finder to maximise sensitivity.
+We therefore use colab-repeat-finder to maximise sensitivity.

 ### Step 2: Combine perfect_repeat_finder.py output with any available empirically-defined polymorphic tandem repeat catalogs